 Raceband Frequencies: 5658, 5695, 5732, 5769, 5806, 5843, 5880, 5917 (in MHz).

-A new band has been introduced by Diatone, marked as F in the follow table, starting with 5362Mhz, ending with 5621MHz.
+A new band was used by Diatone, starting with 5362Mhz, ending with 5621MHz.

 - L – Low Band

 - H – High Band

-As you can see in the table above, there are channels in some of the bands that are illegal to use.
-“L”, “U” and “O” bands even fall entirely outside the frequency allocation, making them illegal to use in the US (and possibly most of the world), that’s why you won’t see VTX’s with these channels in proper RC shops.
+Bands of “L”, “U” and “O” fall entirely outside the legal frequency allocation, making them illegal to use in the US (and possibly many other countries), that’s why you won’t see VTX’s with these channels when you buy from legit RC shops.